Face It

 Overview

-Face It is a nonprofit organization that offers support and resources to men dealing with depression, as well as their family and friends.
+Face It is a nonprofit organization that offers support and resources to men dealing with depression.
 Research shows that more women than men suffer from depression.
 But the research is skewed, says Face It founder Mark Meier, due to the fact that men can be reluctant to acknowledge depression or seek help.
 Social stigmas keep them quiet, but the depression takes its toll anyway.
 Untreated depression can affect someone’s ability to perform at work, engage with family and friends, and can even lead to suicide.

 Challenge